Skip to main content

 Everything funnels through skymilesexperiences.com, Delta's iSynApp-powered auction platform.
 When Delta releases a Sphere package, it shows up there as either a fixed-price Buy-It-Now listing or an open-format auction, sometimes both for the same show.

-The first confirmed package — Backstreet Boys at Sphere on February 13, 2026 — went live with multiple variants.
-Suite access for 2 drew current bids between 160,000 and 180,000 SkyMiles.
-A 4-ticket variant priced proportionally higher.
-Inclusions: shared suite with food and drink, SKY360° Club access, and a commemorative gift for the night.
+The first confirmed package, Backstreet Boys at Sphere on February 13, 2026, went live with multiple variants.
+The shared-suite-for-two option drew bids in roughly the 160,000 to 180,000 SkyMiles range, in line with what SKY360 Club suite packages tend to clear at, with a four-seat variant higher.
+The bundle template: a shared suite with food and drink, SKY360 Club access, and a commemorative gift for the night.

-That pattern — event ticket plus shared suite plus SKY360° Club plus F&B plus a small keepsake element — is the template.
+That bundle, an event ticket, a shared suite, SKY360° Club access, food and beverage, and a small keepsake, is the template.
 Expect it to repeat across most of the 2026 Sphere calendar as Delta layers in more shows.

 What's playing Sphere in 2026